Stem Connect

 This is where you enforce who and what is allowed across the boundary of your network.

-• • Inbound/outbound policy control
+• • Inbound and outbound policy control

 • • Improved visibility for troubleshooting